MichaelCade/90DaysOfDevOps/Days/day25.md

 ![](Images/Day25_Networking1.png)

-For the purposes of our walkthrough we will be using VMware Workstation as I have a license via my vExpert but you can equally use VMware Player or many of the other options mentioned in the [documentation](https://www.eve-ng.net/index.php/documentation/installation/system-requirement/)Unfortunatly we cannot use our previously used Virtual box!
+For our walkthrough, we will be using VMware Workstation as I have a license via my vExpert but you can equally use VMware Player or any of the other options mentioned in the [documentation](https://www.eve-ng.net/index.php/documentation/installation/system-requirement/)Unfortunately we cannot use our previously used Virtual box!

 This is also where I had an issue with GNS3 with Virtual Box even though supported.

 [Download VMware Workstation Player - FREE](https://www.vmware.com/uk/products/workstation-player.html)

-[VMware Workstation PRO](https://www.vmware.com/uk/products/workstation-pro.html) Also noted that there is an evalutation period for free!
+[VMware Workstation PRO](https://www.vmware.com/uk/products/workstation-pro.html) Also noted that there is an evaluation period for free!

 ### Installation on VMware Workstation PRO